 RE: ASSOCIATION NAME

-When talks began regarding the merger of the Houston Energy Association and th National Energy Services Association, our first choice for a new name was National Energy Association (NEA).
+When talks began regarding the merger of the Houston Energy Association and the National Energy Services Association, our first choice for a new name was National Energy Association (NEA).
 However the National Energy Marketers Association (NEM) objected to our choice and threatened legal action over the use of the name.
 We therefore settled on NESA/HEA as a transitional name.

 Because we have many outstanding legal issues directly relating to the name of our organization, a directive from the NESA/HEA Board of Directors to the Planning Committee (PC) was issued, charging the PC with making a specific recommendation regarding a name change for our organization.
 After consulting with the Board and various Association volunteers, the PC met on October 10th to consider the suggested recommendations and to chart a course of action for the Board to consider.
 In conclusion, the PC recommended and the Board approved that NESA/HEA change its name to the “National Energy Services Association” and use the acronym “NESA” with the tag line “formerly known as NESA/HEA.”